CharleneMcKeown/WorkflowScratchpad/README.md

 [Issue Form](.github/workflows/ReuseableExample.yml) | On creation of a new issue form, trigger a workflow which parses issue form data and does something with it. | This could be used to provision a test AKS cluster, for example.
 [Auto Assign Issue](.github/workflows/auto-assign-issue.yml) | Auto assign a new issue based on the label to the issue creator  | For example, if using IssueOps and the issue is simply creating a new test environment, assign it to the requestor.
 [Reusable Workflows](.github/workflows/ReuseableExample.yml) | Shows how to call another workflow in the same repo | Inputs to the calling workflow are passed to the called workflow.
+[Azure login with OIDC](.github/workflows/oidc.yml) | Use the Azure Login Action with OpenID Connect and scope it to an environment | This way, we don't need to store a long lived service principal secret in GitHub as a JSON object.